Direct Action Everywhere: Open rescue

 A major open rescue action was held on Saturday, September 29, 2018, at Petaluma Farms, the supplier to Amazon and Whole Foods, and the largest in the US.
 Several dying hens were removed from filthy, crowded sheds.
 One hen was allowed to leave with the activists and was sent to a sanctuary, however the rest were sent to animal control and did not survive.
 Petaluma sheriff's office reported that 67 activists were arrested at the scene.
 DxE counted it was 58 activists who were arrested.
-After release, activists continue to protest against police unlawfulness, despite the activists having the right to the open rescue under California penal law code statue 597E, Doctrine of Necessity.
+After release, activists protested against the arrests, as the activists believe that they had the right to the open rescue under California penal law code statue 597E, Doctrine of Necessity, which allows any person to enter a premises to provide food and or water to an animal which has not had either food or water for twelve hours or more.
 The activists are continuing to fight to be allowed to continue open rescues.

 In May 2018, Hsiung and four others were charged in Utah with felonies for burglary, livestock theft, and engaging in "a pattern of illegal activity" and misdeameanor for engaging in a "riot".
 They were identified after posting high-quality video online of an open rescue of taking pigs from a Smithfield Foods facility in Beaver County, Utah.
 The defendants Wayne Hsiung and Paul Picklesimer were acquitted on all counts in October 2022.

+In September 2021, DxE activists Alicia Santurio and Alexandra Paul participated in an open rescue when they took two severely ill chickens from a truck outside of a Foster Farms slaughterhouse in Livingston, California.
+Both were acquitted by a California jury in March 2023.

 Mass protests

 Inspired by both activist networks and street theater groups such as Improv Everywhere, DxE mobilizes masses of activists to creative protest in prominent public spaces.
 Early actions in DxE's history include a guerrilla poem, a "freeze" at a prominent mall, the disruption of a screening of American Meat with the stories and images of companion animals, and numerous other creative efforts.

 Notable network-wide protests have included an effort in the summer of 2015 to incorporate dogs, cats, and other companion animals into protests as a symbol of human support, connections, and equality with animals.
 DxE also issued the #DisruptSpeciesism and #DogMeatPlease viral video challenges in September 2014 and 2015, respectively, which garnered social media fame when videos by DxE organizers Priya Sawhney, Kelly Atlas, and Jenny McQueen went viral.

 In March 2018, DxE co-hosted a rally with Compassionate Bay in support of Supervisor Katy Tang of San Francisco leading the effort to ban the sale of fur in the city.
 Later that month, the board of supervisors of San Francisco voted unanimously to ban the sale of new fur.

+Benny Johnson of the Independent Journal Review has called their protest tactics in Berkeley "bullying" in regards to graphic Berkeley protests in the summer of 2017.